-NIC indicator codes Condition Link indicator is blinking green, and activity is off.
+NIC indicator codes Condition Link indicator is amber, and activity indicator is off.
+Indicates that the NIC is connected to a valid network at less than its maximum port speed, and data is mot being sent or received.
+Link indicator is blinking green, and activity is off.
 Indicates that the NIC identify is enabled through the NIC configuration utility.